NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Plot_Spectral_Signature_Flightlines_py.md

 packagesLibraries: numpy, pandas, gdal, matplotlib, h5py,IPython.display
 topics: hyperspectral-remote-sensing, HDF5, remote-sensing
 languagesTool: python
-dataProduct: NEON.DP1.30006, NEON.DP3.30006, NEON.DP1.30008
+dataProduct: NEON.DP1.30006, NEON.DP1.30008
-code1: Python/remote-sensing/hyperspectral-data/Plot_Spectral_Signature_py.ipynb
+code1: Python/remote-sensing/hyperspectral-data/Plot_Spectral_Signature_Flightlines_py.ipynb
 tutorialSeries: intro-hsi-py-series
 urlTitle: plot-spec-sig-python
 ---

 In this tutorial, we will learn how to extract and plot a spectral profile from a single pixel of a reflectance band in a NEON hyperspectral HDF5 file.

+This tutorial uses the flightline NEON data products.
+For a tutorial using the tiled/mosaiced data, please see <a href="/plot-spec-sig-tiles-python" target="_blank"> Plot a Spectral Signature in Python - Tiled Data</a>.

 <div id="ds-objectives" markdown="1">